alextselegidis/easyappointments/docs/docker.md

 In the host machine the server is accessible from `http://localhost:8000` and the database from `localhost:8001`.

-You can additionally access phpMyAdmin from `http://localhost:8002` and MailHog from `http://localhost:8003`.
+You can additionally access phpMyAdmin from `http://localhost:8002` (credtials are `root` / `secret`) and MailHog from `http://localhost:8003`.

 **Attention:** This configuration is mend to make development easier.
 It is not intended to server as a production environment!

 A production image of Easy!Appointments is available at: https://github.com/alextselegidis/easyappointments-docker